open-mmlab/mmdetection/docs/en/1_exist_data_model.md

 - `--work-dir ${WORK_DIR}`: Override the working directory.
 - `--resume-from ${CHECKPOINT_FILE}`: Resume from a previous checkpoint file.
 - `--cfg-options load_from=${CHECKPOINT_FILE}`: Load the model weights from a previous checkpoint file.
-- `--options 'Key=value'`: Overrides other settings in the used config.

 **Note**: